Flg Off P S Burgess

 Second wave.
 Crashed on outward flight.

-Philip Sidney Burgess was born in Portsmouth in August 1922.
-Both his parents died when he was very young, so at the age of four he and his brother were adopted by the Rowland family in Folkestone, Kent.
-The Rowlands were well known in the town as they ran a popular rock and sweet shop.
-Burgess was educated at the town’s Harvey Grammar School.
+Philip Sidney Burgess was born in Portsmouth on 19 September 1922, the son of Willis and Marie Burgess.
+Both his parents died when he was very young, so at the age of 4 he and his brother Carroll were adopted, but by different families.
+Philip was adopted by his aunt, Gertrude Lewis, in Folkestone, Kent.
+When she died in 1938, he was then adopted by the Rowland family in the same town.
+Carroll was adopted by the Brookes family.
+Philip Burgess was educated at the Harvey Grammar School in Folkestone.

 Despite the six weeks of low level training, Norman Barlow, Philip Burgess and the rest of the crew were all killed instantly when they hit a pylon just outside Haldern, Germany.